-- Remove the squash, apple, and onion pieces with a slotted spoon and place in a blender or food processor.
-Puree until smooth.
-Place the pureed mixture back in the pot with the stock and mix.
-Place the pot on low heat and add the nutmeg, brown sugar (optional), and salt and pepper to taste.
+Next, either purée the soup using an immersion blender OR remove the squash, apple, and onion pieces with a slotted spoon and place in a blender and blend until smooth.
+Place the puréed mixture back in the pot with the stock and mix.
+Return the pot to low heat and add the nutmeg, sugar (optional), and salt and pepper to taste.

-- Preheat oven to 300 degrees.
+While the soup is simmering, preheat oven to 300 degrees.
 Heat the olive oil in a small pan on medium heat.
-Add the shallot and sautee for 2-3 minutes until lightly browned.
+Add the shallot and sauté for 2-3 minutes until lightly browned.
 Line a baking sheet with parchment paper.
 Divide the parmesan into 5-6 small mounds on the baking sheet and press down with your fingers to flatten.
 Spoon equal amounts of the shallot on top of each cheese mound and press lightly with the back of a spoon.
 Bake the crisps for 20 minutes until lightly browned.
 Remove the crisps with a spatula and serve with the soup.

 You May Also Like…